garrandall/popular-music-data/tracks/club-michelle-eddie-money.md

 We both got so confused and they played it kinda loud I lost her in the crowd

-Whooo-ooo-oh-ooh and they played that song again Everybody kept on singing
+Whooo-oo-oh-oh and they played that song again Everybody kept on singing
-At the Club Michelle and everybody kept on dancing Whoo-ooo-oh-oooh
+At the Club Michelle and everybody kept on dancing Whoo-oo-oh-oh
 And I lost that little girl

 It was somewhere called the Club Michelle